kmcleste/oracle-of-ammon/README.md

 ## Installation

-Creating a virtual environment is highly advised.
+Creating a virtual environment is highly recommended.
 To do so, run:

 ```bash
 python3 -m venv .venv